diyscif/diyscif/scif-thesis.md

 fast, reconnaissance, planning and setup, especially for well-protected facilities, can entail significant time expenditure.

-![Display of One Monitor Reproduced on Another Using its TEMPEST Emanations and a $40 Software Defined Radio + Antenna Setup [@rtl-sdr]](images/tempest.jpg){height=40%}
+![Display of a Monitor Reproduced on another Using its TEMPEST Emanations and a
+$40 Software Defined Radio + Antenna Setup [@rtl-sdr]](images/tempest.jpg){height=40%}

 Table: Passive Attack Techniques Overview - Electromagnetic